 When the condition is acute (within a few months following an elbow dislocation) it may be treated by keeping the arm in a long cast for about a month, followed by supervised physical/occupational therapy.
 If the condition has persisted for more than a few months then surgery is almost always required.
 This is usually in the form of a ligament reconstruction, in which a cadaver tendon or a wrist tendon (the palmaris longus) from the patient is harvested and used to recreate the lost ligament.
 Elbow arthroscopy is often performed at the same time if other conditions are suspected.

-A 56 year old woman with a history of multiple prior cortisone injections and surgery for treatment of right tennis elbow presents with dull aching posterior lateral elbow pain which is aggravated by trying to fully extend or “lock out” the elbow.
+Case Example: A 56-year-old woman with a history of multiple prior cortisone injections and surgery for treatment of right tennis elbow presents with dull aching posterior lateral elbow pain which is aggravated by trying to fully extend or “lock out” the elbow.
 MRI demonstrated obvious rupture of the lateral ulnar collateral ligament (LUCL).
 Therefore, open ligament reconstruction was performed due to significant difficulty using the arm despite rest and physical therapy.
 Arthroscopy was not needed to assist in the diagnosis here.
 After much postoperative physical therapy she became pain free with full motion and no instability of the elbow.

 Video: Arthroscopic diagnosis and treatment of an unstable elbow

 Following successful ligament reconstruction, the patient will need to be placed into a long arm cast for 3-4 weeks to allow healing of the tendon graft.
 This is then followed by 6-8 weeks of controlled, protected physical or occupational therapy.
 By 12 weeks after the surgery patients are allowed full return to activity if they are doing well.
 The vast majority of patients with PLRI do very well from such a ligament reconstruction.